coding-mew/finalReactApp_quiz/README.md

 # About:
 A quiz app, that covers different topics on programming
->covers:
+- covers:
-    >user can choose:
+    -user can choose:
         > different topics (programming-related)
         > different amounts of questions
-    > fetch quiz Api
+    - fetch quiz Api
-    > option to save single questions to local storage and review/delete them
+    - option to save single questions to local storage and review/delete them
-    > modal that shows user if the questions have been answered correctly and what the correct answer actually would be
+    - modal that shows user if the questions have been answered correctly and what the correct answer actually would be
-    > some animations
+    - some animations
-    > etc...
+    - etc...

 # Used Laguages Technologies and Tools
 > HTML5, CSS3, JavaScript